Dataset of Random Relaxations for Crystal Structure Search of Li-Si System: Results

 We investigate the effects of adding Gaussian noise to atom positions and lattice vectors.
-When simulating relaxation trajectories, errors may accumulate over multiple time steps.
-Adding small perturbations during training may make the simulations more robust over longer trajectories.\cite{sanchez-gonzalez_learning_2020}
+In computer vision, there has been evidence of Gaussian noise increasing out-of-domain accuracy at the cost of in-domain accuracy \cite{gilmer2019adversarial}.
+The improvement in out-of-domain accuracy has been attributed to reduced sensitivity to high frequency noise~\cite{lopes_improving_2019, yin_fourier_2019}.
+Using Gaussian noise during training~\cite{sanchez-gonzalez_learning_2020} and training on accuracy of configurations few steps in the future~\cite{ummenhofer_lagrangian_2019} have also been shown to improve roll-out accuracy of fluid simulations.
+In ~\cite{sanchez-gonzalez_learning_2020}, adding small perturbations during training was observed to make the simulations more robust over longer trajectories at the cost of accuracy at each time step.

-As a baseline, we use the second nearest-neighbor modified embedded atom method (2NN MEAM) from ref.\cite{meam}.
-We evaluate the force and stress prediction accuracy by mean absolute error on the test set sampled as described above.
-We simulate random structure relaxations with predicted force and stress outputs using the same algorithm as VASP and use pymatgen's StructureMatcher to compare the final relaxed structures.
-Additionally, we match structures at each step in the VASP and GNN trajectories and report the fraction of structures that match.
+As a baseline, we use the second nearest-neighbor modified embedded atom method (2NN MEAM) from \cite{meam}.

-We evaluate model performance using metrics for force and stress prediction accuracy, and for producing accurate relaxation trajectory in Table~\ref{augment}.
 All GNN models outperform MEAM by an order of magnitude difference in both force and stress MAE.
-In contrast to ref.\cite{sanchez-gonzalez_learning_2020} where Gaussian noise helped simulate longer trajectories at the cost of force errors at each step (one-step MSE in their paper), in our system adding Gaussian noise leads to more accurate force and stress outputs and better relaxation trajectories.
-While the force and stress outputs are the most accurate with noise of 0.01 eV/\AA, the trajectory prediction improves with a larger noise of 0.02 eV/\AA.
+In contrast to \cite{sanchez-gonzalez_learning_2020} where Gaussian noise helped simulate longer trajectories at the cost of force errors at each step (one-step MSE in their paper), in our system adding Gaussian noise leads to more accurate force and stress outputs and better relaxation trajectories.
+In table \ref{augment}, all metrics improve with Gaussian noise of standard deviation 0.03 \AA.
 The advantages of Gaussian noise decrease with larger amounts of noise.
+Recent work on adversarial examples in physical systems~\cite{cubuk2020adversarial} showed that models approximating physical systems move in their own adversarial directions, which might explain why adding Gaussian noise was advantageous in this work.